winstonrenatan/ExpediaHotelRecommendationSystem/README.md

 | hotel_cluster             | ID of hotel cluster **prediction**                       |

 ### destinations.csv
-This data contains information about the hotel reviews made by users and extracted as a features.<br>
+This data contains information about the hotel reviews made by users and extracted as a features.
+But, on this project we will not use this information. <br>

 | Feature Name              | Description                                              |
 | :---:                     | :---:                                                    |